AllskyTeam/allsky/README.md

 	* Rearranged the directory structure.
 	* Created a Wiki with additional documentation and troubleshooting tips.
 	* Renamed several variables in `config.sh` and `ftp-settings.sh`.
-	* CAMERA type of "auto" is no longer supported - you must specify "ZWO" or "RPiHQ".
+	* CAMERA type of "auto" is no longer supported - you must specify "ZWO" or "RPi".
 	* Startrails and keograms are now created using all CPUs on the Pi, drastically speeding up creation time.
 	* Installing the WebUI now preserves any website files (keograms, startrails, etc.) you have.
 This allows for non-destructive updates of the WebUI.
 	* New script called `upload.sh` centralizes all the upload code from other scripts, and can be used to debug uploading issues.
 See [this Wiki page](https://github.com/thomasjacquin/allsky/wiki/Troubleshooting:-uploads) for more information.
-	* The RPiHQ camera does much better auto-exposure if you set the `-mode-mean` and `-autoexposure` options.
+	* The RPi camera does much better auto-exposure if you set the `-mode-mean` and `-autoexposure` options.
 	* The WebUI will now show the Pi's throttle and low-voltage states, which is useful for debugging.
 	* Darks work better.
 	* Many bug fixes, error checks, and warnings added.